 Below, we have provided answers to some of our most commonly asked questions.
-If you still can't find the answer to any questions you may have, or have pressing concerns, please call our clinic directly, and our friendly staff will be delighted to assist you.
+If you still can't find the answer to any questions you may have, or have pressing concerns, please email our clinic at [email protected], and our friendly staff will be delighted to assist you.

 Our practitioners consult by appointment only.
 Please contact your GP or send us your referral, to request an appointment using this form.